Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 To calculate the FCFF growth rate, we take the compound annual growth rate (CAGR) of FCFF over the past three years.
 This FCFF growth rate is then used to generate FCFF forecasts for each of the next 5 years, which is Stage 1 in our model.
 For the constant expected growth rate that will be applied to Stage 2, we divide the CAGR of FCFF by two in order to estimate the long-term growth rate of FCFF in perpetuity.

 In order to calculate the FCFF growth rate and long-term growth rate, we must first acquire the FCFF from the company's financial statements.
-Using the [Cash Flow Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_1cf7a51e-32f9-41a5-901a-fa4f66ba9807) and [Income Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_b4be9cff-500e-4b0a-a5a9-a8d73f9cde7a) endpoints from the [AlphaWave Data Financial Statements API](https://rapidapi.com/alphawave/api/financial-statements/endpoints), we can access the data needed to calculate FCFF.

-To call these APIs with Python, you can choose one of the supported Python code snippets provided in the API console.
-The following are examples of how to invoke the APIs with Python Requests.
-You will need to insert your own x-rapidapi-host and x-rapidapi-key information in the code blocks below.

 ```python
 url = "https://financial-statements.p.rapidapi.com/api/v1/resources/cash-flow"